Tracymbone/github_website/README.md

 # Project Description

-This project is also found in other medias for example there is a good tutorial about the same project on youtube.
+This project is about a github website where you can search different users who post their projects in github and be able to see the different repositories that they have wprked on.

 # Project Link